victorsandru/PixelCheck/README.md

 <!-- There are two different algorithms to find all the pixels in a given blob.
 I have implemented both a recursive and a iterative method. -->
 ## Starting the search

+Choose to either use the recursive or iterative algorithm.
+Both algorithms will return the same results.
+Only difference between the two is of course it's methodology but also its path.
+The recursive algorithm is based upon a Depth-first Search algorithm, while the iterative is based on a Breadth-first Search.

 After installing the required files, run the SampleRun(iterative or recursion) class.
 This class will start the explore algorithm at the inputted coordinates.

 An array of coordinates will be returned and outputted to console.
 These coordinates are all of the pixels within the same blob as the inputted pixel.
 If the array is empty, then there is no ink at the given coordinate.